lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- Our paper on glucose levels prediction in type 2 diabetes patients via deep learning was published in [npj Digital Medicine](https://doi.org/10.1038/s41746-021-00480-x).
+(July 14, 2021)
 - Our review paper on physics-informed machine learning was published in [Nature Reviews Physics](https://doi.org/10.1038/s42254-021-00314-5).
 (May 24, 2021)
 - I gave a talk on DeepONet at SIAM Conference on Applications of Dynamical Systems.
 (May 24, 2021)
 - We used DeepONet to [predict linear instability waves in high-speed boundary layers](https://arxiv.org/abs/2105.08697).
 (May 18, 2021)